 Montesanti is currently directing the development of Americano: A Latinx Musical by Jesse Sanchez.
-Also, Exi(s)t by Leila Cohen, co-produced by Cohen Sisters Production.
+Also, she the is conceiver and director for the new musical EXI(S)T, co-produced by Nova Media.
 Montesanti was recently commissioned to direct a two-act production at the Clemente Theatre based on the Sergio Urrego phenomenon, written by Gabriel G Torres.
 She is also in pre-production for the New York premiere of Jo Bilac’s Cucaracha.

 BFA The New School, College of Performing Arts, School for Drama, BFA, Dramatic Arts SITI Company SUZUKI and Viewpoints workshop BAM Directing Masterclass taught by Peter Brook Harvard University Literature and History Summer Courses London RADA Applied Theatre Training Ping Chong & Co.
 One year course at The New School for Drama Urban Bush Women Workshops at The New School for Drama Oral History One year partnership with Atlas: DIY (immigrant youth program)